-- Senior and Mezzanine Loans and Preferred Equity-CRE debt investments including senior loans, mezzanine loans, and preferred equity interests as well as participations in such loans. - Net Leased and Other Real Estate-direct investments in commercial real estate with long-term leases to tenants on a net lease basis, where such tenants generally will be responsible for property operating expenses such as insurance, utilities, maintenance, capital expenditures and real estate taxes.
-It also includes other real estate, currently consisting of two investments with direct ownership in commercial real estate, with an emphasis on properties with stable cash flow and five additional properties that we acquired through foreclosure or deed-in-lieu of foreclosure. - Corporate and Other-includes corporate-level asset management and other fees including expenses related to our secured revolving credit facility (the "Bank Credit Facility") and compensation and benefits.
-It also includes a subportfolio of private equity funds.
+- Senior and Mezzanine Loans and Preferred Equity-CRE debt investments including senior and mezzanine loans, and preferred equity interests as well as participations in such loans. - Net Leased and Other Real Estate-direct investments in commercial real estate with long-term leases to tenants on a net lease basis, where such tenants generally will be responsible for property operating expenses such as insurance, utilities, maintenance, capital expenditures and real estate taxes.
+It also includes other real estate, currently consisting of two investments with direct ownership in commercial real estate, with an emphasis on properties with stable cash flow, five additional properties that we acquired through foreclosure or deed-in-lieu of foreclosure and one property that we consolidate as the primary beneficiary. - Corporate and Other-includes corporate-level asset management and other fees including expenses related to our secured revolving credit facility (the "Bank Credit Facility") and compensation and benefits.
+It also includes a sub-portfolio of private equity funds.